NAZMULSHUZAN/AFPT-Discovery-ML/README.md

 ---

-# Run a new extension search
+## Run a new extension search

-A new exploratory search can be run without changing the locked published configuration.
+A new exploratory feature search can be run without modifying the locked published configuration.

-For a quick smoke test:
+Quick smoke test:

 ```bash
 afpt-cluster search \